 It has never been carried on, as it never could be, on this principle of episcopal and parochial arrangement.
 In the detail of practice (which, however, is comparatively immaterial), it would be absolutely prevented from operation in the places where, and, in one sense, where alone, it was really wanted.

 I will suppose a diocese where the Home Mission is refused admittance.
 What is the assumption of the Home Mission? that the state of the diocese is perfect, and does not need its care?
 Is it not rather, at bottom, that there is the special want of the energy of Christian principle, connected with the sense of the deep necessity of the people, which missionary zeal supposes; that is, a state of things which specially calls for the agency which they are assuming to themselves.
 If they acknowledge the episcopal and parochial system, it is the only place where they cannot act.
-In a word, the Home Mission has its existence because the episcopal and parochial system, as at present established, fails for the Christian purposes of the country.
-It acts, and must act, in defiance of the system which confines the labour of the minister within an allotted sphere, and subjects him to the authority of the bishop 6f the diocese, within which that sphere is situated.
-It is, in a word, a set of individuals acting on their own authority, if they be right, in undoubted obedience to God&#8212;but their own as regards men&#8212;in going or sending others to preach and admonish, without reference to the authority of the nominal system into which the country is divided.
+In a word, the Home Mission its existence because the episcopal and parochial system, at present established, fails for the Christian purposes of the country.
+It acts, and must act, in defiance of the system which confines the labour of the minister within an allotted sphere, and subjects him to the authority of the bishop of the diocese, within which that sphere is situated.
+It is, in a word, a set of individuals acting on their own authority, if they be right, in undoubted obedience to God -- but their own as regards men -- in going or sending others to preach and admonish, without reference to the authority of the nominal system into which the country is divided.

 Their *duty to God* in this is admitted; and the admission of the episcopal and parochial system in such a work becomes a dereliction of their duty to God in subservience to men.
 I do not mean the territorial division, though that will be found to fall before it, but the principle of the system.